Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 There was a time I thought I was just… wired this way.
-It was so normal for me to worry, ruminate, and move through life with intense urgency (even checking emails or making breakfast was urgent-paced, omg).
+It was so normal for me to worry, ruminate, and move through life with urgency (even checking emails or making breakfast was urgent-paced, omg).
 My muscles were always tense.
 My jaw?
 Permanently tight.
-I could be on my couch, with lovely friends, and still feel like I was on edge.
+I could be on my couch, with a book, and still feel on edge.

 But I didn’t call it trauma.
 Or nervous system dysregulation.
 I didn’t even call it stress.
 I called it me.